CyberFlameGO/CraftPatch/docs/README.md

 ### 1. What's a patch?

-In order to think about how mixins work, I will present a canned example.

-In our canned example, we will be looking at a class `MyClass`, which contains a `myMethod` method and a `ownText` field:
+In order to think about how patches work, I will present a canned example where we will be looking at a class `MyClass`, which contains a `myMethod` method and a `ownText` field:

 ```java
 package pack;